pratimaDA/Excel-Project/README.md

 To find the total Sales done by all the customers in a country.
 There was filter to see the total sales based on a particular region or market selected.

-Tech Skills learned in it :
+Tech Skills learned:
-Perform ETL.
+ETL.
-Use of SUM() formula and pivot table.
+Use of SUM() formula.
+Use of Pivot Table
-Basic features of excel to apply conditional formatting and apply data bars to show the value as a visual.
+Conditional formatting and apply data bars to show the value as a visual.

 Analytical Skills learned : What background calculation is needed to answer a business question that in which country we should increase our business or which country is performing best in terms of sales.